 - Cocoa Powder ⟶ for rich chocolate flavor.
 Cacao powder works as well.

 - Ground Flax ⟶ binds the cookies so they aren’t super crumbly.

 - Cornstarch ⟶ also helps bind the cookies together and adds chew

-Peanut Butter ⟶ should be smooth and runny for easy mixing and optimal results.
-Don’t use bottom-of-the-jar hard and clumpy peanut butter.
-If your peanut butter is cold and stiff from the fridge, microwave it for 15-30 seconds until runny.
+Nut Butter ⟶ If going the oil-free route, make sure your nut butter is smooth and runny for easy mixing and optimal results.
+Don’t use bottom-of-the-jar hard and clumpy nut butter.
+If your nut butter is cold and stiff from the fridge, microwave it for 15-30 seconds until runny.